ivmartel/dwv-simplistic/readme.md

  - `install`: install dependencies
  - `start`: serve at localhost:8080 with live reload
- - `dev`: serve a developement version at localhost:8080 with live reload
  - `lint`: lint js code

 ## Steps to run the viewer from scratch